Officer in Black man’s killing: from leader to defendant

 After Potter fires a single shot, the car speeds away, and Potter is heard saying, “Holy (expletive)!
 I shot him.”

-On Wednesday, Potter was booked into the Hennepin County Jail.
+On Wednesday, Potter was booked into the Hennepin County Jail; she later posted $100,000 bond, according to online records.
 Concrete barriers and chain-link fencing surrounded the green lawn of her home in Champlin, a suburb that sits along the Mississippi River north of Minneapolis.
 Two police vehicles sat in the driveway.

 Find AP’s full coverage of the death of Daunte Wright at: https://apnews.com/hub/death-of-daunte-wright